 The tulip shaped glass is another widely used glass for drinking champagne.
 The bowl shape of a tulip glass provides a broader base and a more narrow top.
-This shape performs a crucial objective of capturing the aromas inside the bowl.
-While drinking, this scent gets dispersed into the nose which will actually enrich the drinking experience.
+This shape performs the crucial objective of capturing the aromas inside the bowl.
+While drinking, this scent gets dispersed into the nose, which will actually enrich the drinking experience.

 Champagne Saucer or Coupe

-The coupe, or sometimes called a champagne saucer, is another kind of glass which bears a similar look to cocktail glasses.
-The design of the bowl is quite broad and short, and can only hold a small amount of champagne.
+The coupe, or sometimes called a champagne saucer, is another kind of that bears a similar look to cocktail glasses.
+The bowl's design is quite broad and short and can only hold a small amount of champagne.

-The traditional style of this glass offers a refined drinking experience and is ideal for drinking small quantities of champagne relatively quickly.
+The traditional style offers a refined drinking experience and is ideal for drinking small quantities of champagne relatively quickly.

 The coupe glass is best suited for sweeter and non-vintage champagnes.